 By Alison Knopf

-In Vermont’s opioid treatment system, devised ingeniously by Gov. Howard Shumlin with Affordable Care Act funding more than five years ago, opioid treatment programs (OTPs) are the hubs, and office-based physicians prescribing buprenorphine are the spokes.
+In Vermont’s opioid treatment system, devised ingeniously by Gov. Peter Shumlin with Affordable Care Act funding more than five years ago, opioid treatment programs (OTPs) are the hubs, and office-based physicians prescribing buprenorphine are the spokes.

 This hub-and-spoke system has solved two massive problems for office-based opioid treatment (OBOT) providers: 1) the OTPs are the experts in assessment, and decide along with the patient whether methadone in an OTP or buprenorphine in an OBOT setting would be better; and 2) the OTPs are the experts in induction with either medication—buprenorphine or methadone.